datafolklabs/cement/doc/source/dev/signal_handling.rst

 If you want more control over what happens when a signal is caught, you are more than welcome to override the default signal handler callback.
-That said, please be kind and be sure to atleast run the cement_signal_hook within your callback.
+That said, please be kind and be sure to atleast run the cement 'signal' hook within your callback.

 .. code-block:: python